Critical mass and campaign success: a behavioral model of reward based crowdfunding

 Jingwen Tian

-PhD candidate in Economics
+Assistant Professor in Economics

-I am a doctoral candidate in Economics at the University of Iowa.
-My major research interests lie in the field of industrial organization (R&D, patent licensing, network effects, etc.), applications of game theory (supermodular games), public goods theory and crowdfunding theory.
+I am an assistant professor in Economics and Management School of Wuhan University.
+My major research interests lie in industrial organization (R&D, patent licensing, oligopoly pricing, etc.), game theory (supermodular games), public good theory and crowdfunding.

 Related